27-TRISHULAMITRA/Real-Estate-Sales-Analysis-Project/README.md

 2. Open with **Tableau Desktop** (or **Tableau Reader** for view-only access) — version 2026.2 or later recommended.
 3. Navigate to the **Story** tab to walk through the narrated insights, or explore the dashboard directly using the Town / Year / Property Type filters and the Metric parameter.

----

-## 👤 Author

-Feel free to connect for feedback or collaboration.

-⭐ If you found this project useful, consider starring the repository!